dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 Notice that there is no `^` before `11.0.6000`.
 No `^` indicates an exact version, ensuring stability and avoids automatic upgrades even without `package-lock.json`.

-While we keep the SDK's external interface relatively stable, the SDK's internal communication often change with each new version.
+While we keep the SDK's external interface relatively stable, the SDK's internal communication often changes with each new version.
 These changes can potentially lead to compatibility issues with `engineResourcePaths` settings.
 To prevent any unexpected difficulties and surprises, it's essential to use the exact version of the SDK.

 ## Configuration